 Heb Ken (meaning “that’s the way it is and no other way” in Breton) has been a traditional crêperie for over 40 years. Éric and Wainy Le Bras took over in 2006 and have continued the tradition of making soft, fluffy crêpes and galettes using the good organic and local produce for which this institution is famed.
 Their melt-in-your-mouth Breton specialities can be enjoyed at (almost) any time of day, on a walk-in basis.
 Pleasant interior and micro-terrace.

 Few restaurants can boast such a long lifespan.
-For 130 years, this legendary Art Nouveau brasserie, decorated by the ceramist and architect Émile Libaudière, has been delighting regulars and new customers, from breakfast to late at night.
+For more than 130 years, this legendary Art Nouveau brasserie, decorated by the ceramist and architect Émile Libaudière, has been delighting regulars and new customers, from breakfast to late at night.
 In a lively, unique atmosphere, you’ll find great classics and La Cigale’s signature local seafood platters to enjoy.
 Unique in terms of atmosphere, location and experience.

 You’ll find tannins a plenty at this address!
 Ardent wine enthusiast, Michaël Ravier cooks up a short selection of produce-driven, market-fresh cuisine – Talensac market is his main source – to choose off the board.
 Expect top quality in an unpretentious, well-mastered bistro style.
-Accompanied by Judith in the dining room, Mickaël distils his well-honed wine advice thanks to over 20 years in the trade (there are some 1,500 bottles to choose from behind the counter).
+Accompanied by Judith in the dining room, Michaël distils his well-honed wine advice thanks to over 20 years in the trade (there are some 1,500 bottles to choose from behind the counter).

 With his Irish lilt and world-food dishes tested and approved by a loyal clientele, the most Irish Nantais of all, Mark Kelly, has won over the curious over the years.
 With its cosy atmosphere, quirky décor and well-reputed cuisine, Beckett’s, tucked away between Rue du Calvaire and Tour Bretagne, is a great place to eat.
 PS: don’t leave without dipping a spoon into the house cheesecake or chocolate cake.

-Dominic Quirke is a self-taught British chef with a passion for his craft, and undoubtedly one of the pioneers of Nantes’ gastronomic revival, with his restaurant Pickles, where he’s been at the stove for the last 10 years.
+Dominic Quirke is a self-taught British chef with a passion for his craft, and undoubtedly one of the pioneers of Nantes’ gastronomic revival, with his restaurant Pickles, where he’s been at the stove for the last 13 years.
 His cuisine has a truly local slant, reflecting his strong commitment to small-scale farming.
 Both his lunch and evening dishes display deep creativity and effort, as well as a delicious melting-pot of influences.
 All of this is complemented perfectly by some very nice wine pairings or mocktails.

-For almost 25 years, David Garrec has been transforming local fish and seafood into a feast in his Océanide restaurant on the banks of the Erdre.
+For 25 years now, David Garrec has been transforming local fish and seafood into a feast in his Océanide restaurant on the banks of the Erdre.
 Amid a décor with a retro-Bourgeois feel (riveted leather, skirted tables, chandeliers and mirrors), the chef’s menus bring you the noble flavours of the sea in various forms, sometimes interspersed with a few more earthy notes.
 The location near Talensac market means that all ingredients are as fresh as they get.
 There’s also a superb wine list for discerning connoisseurs.

 Local boy Ludovic Pouzelgues was a forerunner of the new culinary wave in Nantes in the early 2010s, and continues to excel in his Michelin-star eatery with its chic industrial-style and “trust-the-chef” menus.
 Supported by a network of producers, LuluRouget delivers a top-class taste experience with brio, combining constantly renewed creativity and technical expertise.
 Sensational wine cellar and food and wine pairings.